WHAT IS MARINE DEBRIS?

 How long does it take different materials to degrade?
 Students perform an experiment to learn how different types of debris break down over time and how they are their degradation is affected by environmental conditions.

 Which objects persisted the longest?
+What physical factors in the ocean might affect rates of degredation?
 Does the ability of an item to degrade affect whether it is likely to be found in the marine environment?
 Could marine debris continue to impact ecosystems even after fragmentation?

 Marine debris is any solid, persistent, human-created waste that has been deliberately or accidentally introduced into a waterway or ocean.
 Marine debris is a global problem which impacts ecosystems and organisms from shorelines to the ocean floor.